thecapn32/quant/README.md

 ## Acknowledgement

-This software has received funding from the European Union's Horizon 2020 research and innovation program 2014-2018 under grant agreement 644866 (["SSICLOPS"](https://ssiclops.eu/)).
+This software has received past funding from the European Union's Horizon 2020 research and innovation program 2014-2018 under grant agreement 644866 (["SSICLOPS"](https://ssiclops.eu/)).
 The European Commission is not responsible for any use that may be made of this software.